CodeChrisB/DartTime/README.md

-The current amount of darts a player has left |game/[Username]/darts|✔️ The current amount of time a player has left |game/[Username]/time|✔️ The current difficulty |game/[Username]/difficulty|✔️
+The current amount of darts a player has left |game/[Username]/darts|✔️ The current amount of time a player has left |game/[Username]/time|✔️ The current difficulty |game/[Username]/difficulty|✔️ Game stats after a game was completed | game/stats |
 # ToDo

 Name | Description | Implemented